 With the participants seated at round tables, he encouraged the groups to discuss why they voted the way they did and elaborate on their position with the rest of the group.

-The spatial arrangement might now allow you to create groups, but you can easily achieve similar results by pairing the people who sit next to each other.
+Sometimes, the spatial arrangement might not allow you to create groups, but you can easily achieve similar results by pairing the people who sit next to each other.

 You can also reverse the technique described above and get people to talk before they vote.
 As Jan-Jaap mentioned in another part of the article: “start with a 100% human-to-human conversation” before you move to the tech part.

 At Conventa Crossover, Jan-Jaap put the participants into groups of five and got them to discuss the future of the workplace for five minutes.
-After the group conversations had taken place, he conducted an open text poll and displayed their ideas on screen for everyone to see.
+After the group conversations had taken place, he ran an open text poll and displayed people’s ideas on screen for everyone to see.

 Internally, we use a similar technique.
-At our monthly all-hands meetings, our CEO Peter puts people in pairs and lets them discuss top highlights of the past 4 weeks.
-Then, he crowdsources the achievements and gives praise to those who made them happen.
+At our monthly all-hands meetings, our CEO, Peter puts people in pairs and lets them discuss the top highlights of the past 4 weeks.
+Then, he crowdsources these achievements and gives praise to those who made them happen.

-With the tips mentioned above, live polling can generate a lot of discussion, which is great!
+With the tips mentioned above, live polling can generate an active discussion, which is great!
 At some point, you might want to wrap it up.
-Before you move on, make sure that you include some summary slides to stress the most important points or draw a conclusion.
+So, before you move on, make sure that you include some summary slides to stress the most important points or draw a conclusion.

 Live polling is one of the key drivers that are pushing talks into the area of conversational presenting.
 But the technology is not enough.

 If we hope to leverage its full potential, we need to learn how to facilitate conversations that arise from the dynamic content co-creation that live polls enable.
 We hope that the techniques described above will help you turn your next presentation into a resounding success.